 Network time

 These times have different representations, different scaling, and different semantics.
 For example, a time-of-day clock must account for leap years, leap seconds and standard/daylight saving times.
-A CPU or processor clock is a monotonic clock must maintain time used by a task / thread / process in a granularity appropriate to CPU speed - possibly sub-nanosecond.
+A CPU or processor clock is a monotonic clock that must maintain time used by a task, thread, or process in a granularity appropriate to CPU speed - possibly sub-nanosecond.
 A real time clock is a monotonic clock that manages and represents time to a granularity and representation needed to correctly manage the algorithms of the system.
+Both are usually associated with inputs from external devices or systems and outputs to initiate events in connected systems.

 Some of these clocks are manifested in programming languages.
-For example, most languages have tome of day clock lookup, while real time languages often include monotonic clocks for various purposes.
-Alternatively, some languages provide library services to access, and manipulate time bases and to schedule activity based upon one of the time bases.
+For example, most languages have time of day clock lookup, while real time languages often include monotonic clocks for various purposes.
+Alternatively, some languages provide library services to access and manipulate time bases, and to schedule activity based upon one of the time bases.

 Time Conversion